oslabs-beta/tkyo-drift/README.md

 ## One-off Ingestion

-`tkyoDrift.js(text, type)` handles individual I/O pairs for drift comparison.
+`tkyoDrift.js(text, type)` handles individual inputs for drift comparison.
 It:

 - Accepts two text strings as `input` and `ioType` parameters.
-- Embeds serially using as many models as you specify (default 3).
+- Embeds using as many models as you specify (default 3).
 - Appends to the rolling data file (only).
-- Reads from the file to load a baseline for comparison.
+- Reads from the rolling (and training, if it exists) data files to load a baseline for comparison.
 - Computes the scalar metrics for the input.
 - Computes the drift score using cosine similarity.
+- Computes the euclidean distance
 - Adds it to the logs.

+---

 ### Production Impact

 TKYODrift is designed to run asynchronously in a backend environment, making it ideal for integration as a **non-blocking observer** in production AI workflows.

-When the one-off embedding mode is called as above, the system runs as a 'fire-and-forget' process that will record scalar and vector drift without delaying the user response. **The latency impact is limited to system throughput, not response time**.
+When the one-off embedding mode is called as above, the system runs as a 'fire-and-forget' process that will record scalar and vector drift without delaying the user response. **Latency impacts are limited to system throughput, not response time**.

 To minimize load overhead, TKYO Drift includes an internal `MODEL_CACHE` that persists transformer models (e.g., semantic/conceptual/lexical encoders) in memory between requests.
-When used in a **warm backend process**, this prevents the need to reload model weights on each call — saving up to **52%** of total runtime, as seen in the performance breakdown below.
+When used in a **warm backend process**, this prevents the need to reload model weights on each call, which saves up to **52%** of total runtime, as seen in the performance breakdown below.

 Drift tracking can be injected at any point in the pipeline where raw text data is available: